stfc/PSyclone/doc/user_guide/psy_data.rst

 NAN Test:
-  The callbacks can be used to make sure that all floating point input and output parameter of a kernel are not a NAN (not-a-number) or infinite.
+  The callbacks can be used to make sure that all floating point input and output parameters of a kernel are not a NAN (not-a-number) or infinite.
 See :ref:`psydata_nan_test` for the full description.

 In-situ Visualisation: